 Why do you think there’s such a high turnover of real estate agents?

 Any 3rd party might look at their local real estate agent and believe he’s got a cushy life, driving around town all day with these buyers, doing a couple of seller presentations and signing the big sales contracts.

 Selling real estate really can’t be that difficult, now can it?

-The question needs to be asked whether the real estate agent is doing this part-time or full-time involved in the real estate business.
+Well, the question needs to be asked whether the real estate agent is doing this part-time or is full-time involved in the real estate business.

 Overall, the work that is involved in managing the listing, marketing it, giving it the much-needed exposure, writing offers, and finally, selling it & bringing it to a successful close, demands the attention of a full-time real estate agent!

-If there’s one item in this entire article you should pay attention to, it’s avoiding THE biggest home seller mistake of overpricing your property.
+If there’s one thing I would like you to take away from this article, it definitely should be to avoid THE biggest home seller mistake of overpricing your property.

 As you may slip through the cracks with the other home seller mistakes when choosing a real estate agent and not necessarily experience a professional home selling service, in the end, at the right price, at least your property will be sold!

 Please apply the above information to avoid home seller mistakes when choosing a real estate agent!

 Who knows, it might result in, not only in saving you thousands, but also avoid unnecessary emotional drama!